E-Verify Quick Reference Guide for Employers

 Only program administrators can add E-Verify users.
-To add a user, the program administrator must provide the user’s name, phone number, fax number (optional) and email address.
+To add a user, the program administrator must provide the user’s email address, name, and phone number.

-- Choose general user or program administrator and provide the person’s name, phone number, fax number (optional) and email address and click Next.
+- Choose general user or program administrator and provide the person’s name, phone number, and email address and click Next.

 - Accept the system-generated user ID or create a new user ID.

-- Review the information and then click Submit New User.
+- Review the information and then click Submit New ID.

 - The new user will receive their user ID and password by email.